 - Swelling: An egg-bound hen may appear to have a swollen stomach or show swelling around her bottom from straining to pass an egg.
 Birds with swelling on any part of their bodies should be seen by a medical professional as soon as possible.

 - Constipation: If you suspect that a hen may be egg-bound, watch her droppings.
-You should suspect a problem if they look abnormal or if she fails to produce any at all.
+You should assume there's a problem if they look abnormal or if she fails to produce any at all.

 - Fluffed-up feathers: One of the most common symptoms of illness in birds, fluffed-up feathers can also be a sign that a bird is egg-bound.
 If you observe your bird sitting with her feathers fluffed up, assess her for any other symptoms or abnormalities.